enketo/enketo-core/README.md

 ###How to create or extend widgets

-The form [dev.html](forms/dev.html) is a useful form to test widgets.
-For new widgets, I recommend usin this [plugin template](https://gist.github.com/MartijnR/6943281).
+To create new widgets, I recommend using this [plugin template](https://gist.github.com/MartijnR/6943281).
 The option {touch: [boolean]}, is added automatically to all widgets to indicate whether the client is using a touchscreen device and whether the widgets are inside a newly cloned repeat.

 Each widget needs to fulfill following requirements: